 The brothers traveled to the mine “Las Dos Estrellas” in Tlalpujahua, Michoacán, and used the mine’s welding and smelting equipment to build a two-cylinder internal combustion engine from their sketches and plans.
 They completed the fabrication and testing of the air-cooled engine in January 1911, which could produce 60 horsepower and spin at 900 RPM.
 Its main feature was its weight-to-power ratio of 3 kilos per horsepower.

 In addition, the Aldasoro brothers built a basic wind tunnel to aid their research into the mechanics of flight.
 They experimented with various wing shapes and angles, as well as the wings’ center of gravity, and designed the “thick wing,” which was extremely efficient, years before other European designers did.
 The airplane, complete with the new engine, was ready to be tested when all of the components had been completed.

-Later on, the Fédération Aéronautique Internationale granted the licenses nbr.
-217 to Juan Pablo Aldasoro and nbr.
-218 to Eduardo Aldasoro.
-On the graduation day, the authorities authorized one of the pilots to fly over the Statue of Liberty.
+Later on, the Fédération Aéronautique Internationale granted license numbers 217 to Juan Pablo Aldasoro and 218 to Eduardo Aldasoro.
+On graduation day, the authorities allowed one of the pilots to fly over the Statue of Liberty.

 Jorge Antonio Chávez Dartnell, also known as Géo Chávez, a Peruvian aviator and engineer, was the first person to fly across the Alps in 1910.
 He had only recently received his pilot’s license and was 23 years old.